kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

 This tutorial shows how to set up mutual TLS (mTLS) authentication in a local Kyma environment using k3d.
 This tutorial uses self-signed certificates and is meant only for learning purposes.

 ## Context
-This tutorial demonstrates the setup of mutual TLS (mTLS) authentication in a local Kyma environment using k3d.
-It shows how to configure two-way authentication where both the client and server verify each other's identity through X.509 certificates.

 To establish mTLS connection, you must complete the following steps:
 - Prepare a Kyma cluster with the Istio and API Gateway modules added.
 - Set up the server-side components:
-  - Create a server root CA.
+  - Create a server root Certificate Authority (CA).
   - Generate a server certificate.
   - Have the server root CA sign the server certificate.
   - Create a certificate chain file.